cfenell/rucio/doc/rucio-server.md

     $sudo pip3 install --upgrade requests==2.24.0

-(?
-FIXME any other dependencies to replace?)
+FIXME: any other dependencies to replace?

 ## Install database and support

 The database is the heart of Rucio operations.
-Rucio supports several popular databases: MySQL, PostgreSQL, etc. PostgreSQL is a good choice and can be installed like so
+Rucio supports several popular SQL databases: MySQL, PostgreSQL, etc. PostgreSQL is a good choice and can be installed like so

     $sudo apt install postgresql postgresql-contrib python3-psycopg2